 In this course, students will gain a foundational comprehension of the structure, function, and diversity of plants and will be challenged to build an integrated understanding of plants, from an awareness of their molecular biology to their roles in an ecosystem.
-We will then tap into this knowledge to engage in active learning experiences to recognize and appreciate practical applications of plant biology, including conservation, environmental sustainability, biotechnology, and the important connections of plants to society.
-Also listed as BIOL 341.
+We will then tap into this knowledge to engage in active learning experiences to recognize and appreciate practical applications of plant biology, including conservation and the important connections of plants to society.
+Also listed and described as BIOL 341.
 Prerequisite: BIOL/ES 207.
-Not offered in 2022-23.
+Not offered in 2024-25.